West 6th Avenue Speed Reduction Striping

 West 6th Avenue: Kohl Street to Daphne Street

-On West 6th Avenue from Kohl Street to Daphne Street, parking will remain on both sides of the roadway because driveways are distributed equally on both sides of West 6th Avenue, with parking utilization closer to 50%.
+On West 6th Avenue from Kohl Street to Daphne Street, parking would remain on both sides of the roadway because driveways are distributed equally on both sides of West 6th Avenue, with parking utilization closer to 50%.

 View the full striping plans from Kohl Street to Daphne Street.

-Public Engagement
+Public Engagement Summary

 Ask your questions about the proposed 6th Avenue striping speed reduction intervention below.
 City and County of Broomfield staff will respond to your question within two business days.